I did yoga to get over depression

 Up until this point, exercise had been done with a purpose: to heal.
 But something about being in my early thirties prompted me to rethink my fitness strategy.
 To wonder what it would be like to focus for once purely on physical fitness.
 On being in the best shape of my life—and looking like it.
 If Jennifer Aniston could look that good at 47, I reasoned, why couldn’t I do the same in my early thirties?

 I tried a few things at first.
-Ballet was too gentle, pilates too.
 Tennis classes were too expensive to maintain and the spin classes in Salt Lake City left something to be desired.
 I tried to get back into yoga or CrossFit but just didn’t enjoy it anymore.
-I went to a few dance classes, barre classes, and TRX classes, but I really hated going.
+I went to a few pilates classes, barre classes, and TRX classes, but I really hated going.
 Then on my 32nd birthday, I sat down to think about my goals.
 I wanted to feel good and I wanted to look good, but I didn’t want to spend all my time at the gym.

 Because I spent my early twenties on my mental health, my late twenties on my mental strength, and my early thirties on my physical fitness and well-being, I am now in the best shape of my life—mentally, emotionally, and physically.
 Even my husband agrees.
 I am the happiest I have ever been, I am surrounded by a strong community, and I am in the best shape of my entire life.
 And that’s why I exercise.